taxol1203/taxol1203.github.io/_posts/2022-06-06-ts-Could not autowire.md

 ---
 title: "Could not autowire.
-No beans of '' type found - Test Class"
+No beans of '' type found_Test Class"
 date: 2022-06-06 17:45:28 -0400
 categories:
   - Technology